openshift/source-to-image/docs/cli.md

 ```

 # s2i generate

+This command is a Technology Preview feature, and is subject to change or be
+removed without notice in a future release.

-The `s2i generate` command produces a Dockerfile using an existing S2I base
+The `s2i generate` command generates a Dockerfile using an existing S2I builder
 image that can be used to produce an image by any application supporting the
 format.